Leading the park scene is Vierli, which was voted “resort of the year” at the Norwegian Snowboard Awards in 2010, and nominated again in 2011.

 Adrenalin kick in the capital

-Those seeking to combine big city life with daredevil jumps and tricks should visit Oslo.
-Within half an hour's reach from the bustling city centre you have two excellent terrain parks - Varingskollen and Oslo Winter Park Tryvann, which was named "resort of the year" at the Norwegian Snowboard Awards 2012.
+For those seeking to combine big city life with daredevil jumps and tricks, you should visit Oslo.
+Within half an hour's reach from the bustling city centre you have two excellent terrain parks - Oslo Winter Park Tryvann and Varingskollen.

 You will find one of Norway's largest terrain parks at Oslo Winter Park Tryvann.
-The Tryvann/Wyller area hosted the World Snowboarding Championships (WSC) in February 2012.
+The Tryvann/Wyller area will host the World Snowboarding Championships (WSC) in February 2012.

 Tryvann boasts 18 runs and a vertical drop of 381 metres, as well as two half-pipes of international standard (120 and 170 metres in length).